IAB

 Yasmine Ergas is Director of the Specialization on Gender and Public Policy and Senior Lecturer in Discipline in International and Public Affairs.
 She also directs the program in Gender and Human Rights of Columbia University’s Institute for the Study of Human Rights, is a member of the Executive Committee of the University’s Institute for Research on Women, Gender and Sexuality, and is the co-convener of the Women, Gender and Sexuality Studies Council at Columbia University.
 Read Full Bio »

-Alexander Hertel-Fernandez is a political scientist who studies the political economy of the United States, with an emphasis on the politics of organized interests and public policy.
+Alexander Hertel-Fernandez is the Herbert Lehman Professor of Government at Columbia SIPA, and a political scientist who studies the political economy of the United States with an emphasis on the politics of organized interests and public policy.
 In recent work, Hertel-Fernandez has examined the strategies that businesses have developed to lobby across the states, the ways that wealthy individuals are intervening in politics and their effect on the U.S. political terrain, and the politics of social programs, including unemployment insurance and Medicaid.
 Read Full Bio »

 Maria Victoria Murillo is Professor of Political Science and International and Public Affairs at Columbia SIPA.
 Murillo received her B.A. from the Universidad de Buenos Aires and her M.A. and Ph.D. from Harvard University.
 Murillo has taught at Yale University, was a postdoctoral fellow at Harvard University (Harvard Academy for Area Studies & David Rockefeller Center for Latin American Studies), and at the Russell Sage Foundation, as well as a Fulbright fellow.
 Read Full Bio »